top of page

 Shared mailboxes

-A mailbox that's designed for access by multiple users.
+A mailbox that's designed for multiple users to access.

 Shared mailboxes do not require licenses in Exchange Online.